A Little Chaos: Release

 The film had its world premiere at the 2014 Toronto International Film Festival as the closing night film on 13 September 2014.
 It was then shown in gala screenings as Love Gala at the 2014 BFI London Film Festival on 17 October 2014.
 Rickman presented the film at Camerimage film festival in November 2014.
 The United States premiere was held at the Sonoma International Film Festival on 25 March 2015.
 It had a theatrical release in Australia on 26 March 2015 and in UK on 17 April 2015.

 It was initially set for a theatrical release on 27 March 2015 in the United States but was later pulled out.
 Focus Features finally gave the film a simultaneous theatrical and VOD release in United States on 26 June 2015.

 Reception

 Box office

-As of July 2015, the film has been opened in fourteen territories including Australia and UK and had grossed $10,084,623 worldwide.
+As of July 2015, the film had been opened in fourteen territories including Australia and UK and had grossed $10,084,623 worldwide.